abreits/node-red-contrib-oracledb/readme.md

 ## What's new     <a name="whatsnew"></a>

+### version 0.5.4
+- add connection name to allow multiple connections to server using different credentials/schemas

 ### version 0.5.3
 - update to latest node-oracledb
 - add support for connections using TNS Names